Learn myths about alcohol that can prevent a drunk driving accident

-Stay aware of the following myths about alcohol, to keep you, your family, and other people on the road safe from Ohio alcohol-related car accidents.
+Stay aware of the following myths about alcohol, to keep you, your family, and other people on the road safe from alcohol-related crashes.

 It is easy to spot someone who has had too much to drink since they will show visible signs of intoxication.

 Physical appearance can be misleading.
 Just one drink can impair one's ability to drive safely, because judgment and motor skills are the first things affected by alcohol consumption.

 Even at a blood alcohol level of 0.03, which is below the legal limit of 0.08, a person’s body can have trouble reacting to an emergency, standing with steadiness, steering a car, or properly moving their eyes.

 Drinking coffee or eating a meal after drinking sobers up someone who has had too much to drink.

 Time is the only remedy for intoxication.
 It takes approximately one hour to rid the body of the effect of each drink consumed.

 If you or someone you love has been injured in an Ohio car accident, contact our office today to order your FREE copy of The Ohio Accident Book.

 Post a comment

 Post a Comment to "Learn myths about alcohol that can prevent a drunk driving accident"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."